tableau/query-graphs/standalone-server/README.md

 Development
 -----------

-As long as you are only working on files within the `standalone-server` subdirectory, you can run `npm run bundle` to recreate the JS and CSS bundles.

-By default, this project uses the version of `query-graphs` which was officially released and published to the npm registry.
-If you want to pull in changes from an unpublished version, e.g. during testing your newly added improvements, you can either
-* use `npm link` to temporarily link the unpublished version of the query-graphs library into this project (see [documentation of npm link](https://docs.npmjs.com/cli/link))
-* replace the `"@tableau/query-graphs": "^2.0.0"` dependency in the package.json by `"@tableau/query-graphs": "file:../query-graphs"`
+To get a debug build instead of a production build, use `yarn run build:dev` instead of `yarn run build` .
+For automatically rebuilding the project as soon as you save modifications to the TypeScript files, run `yarn run build::watch` in the background.
+Note that this will only work for modifications inside the `standalone-server` package, though, you still need to rebuild the `query-graphs` package manually if you change it.

-We use eslint to lint our JavaScript code.
+We use eslint to lint our TypeScript code.
-To run eslint on the appropriate files, you can use `npm run lint` inside this directory.
+To run eslint on the appropriate files, you can use `yarn run lint` inside the root directory of this git repository.

-There are no automated test cases, yet.
+There are only very few test cases, yet.
 For now, we manually verify that all example query plans render as expected.

 Integration into Table Log Viewer
 -----------

-To create an archive containing the bundle and associated files for the Tableau Log Viewer, use `npm run bundle-tlv`.
+To create an archive containing the bundle and associated files for the Tableau Log Viewer, use `yarn run bundle-tlv`.
 Extract the archive in tlv-qt/query-graphs, a subdirectory in the tlv-qt project.